All models are wrong, but some are useful

 Keeping one foot in the territory

-The antidote isn't to abandon maps — they're essential for navigating complexity.
-The antidote is to continuously verify your maps against reality.
-Jeff Bezos calls this 'high-velocity decision-making': make decisions based on your best model, but build in fast feedback loops so you discover map-territory gaps quickly.
+The antidote to map-territory confusion is not abandoning maps — they are essential for navigating complexity.
+The antidote is building habits and systems that force you to check your maps against reality, regularly and ruthlessly.
+Jeff Bezos describes Amazon's approach as 'high-velocity decision-making': make decisions based on your best model, but build fast feedback loops so you discover map-territory gaps quickly, before they compound.
+The mechanism matters more than the intention.
+It is not enough to believe your maps might be wrong.
+You need structural practices that reveal when they are.
 Visit customers instead of just reading NPS surveys.
 Walk the factory floor instead of just reviewing dashboards.
-Talk to front-line employees instead of just reading reports.
+Talk to front-line employees instead of just reading management reports.
 Every layer of abstraction between you and reality is a place where the map can silently diverge from the territory.
+The CEO who relies exclusively on executive summaries is navigating by a map of a map of a map.
+Charlie Munger recommends systematically looking for disconfirming evidence — information that contradicts your current model.
+This is psychologically difficult because humans prefer confirmation, but it is the single most effective way to find map-territory gaps before they become crises.
+The discipline is simple to describe and hard to practice: treat every model, including your most trusted ones, as provisionally useful rather than permanently true.